f-corvaro/FDF/README.md

 [linux v.](https://github.com/f-corvaro/FDF/tree/main/resources_linux)

-You can find the resources given from my 42School for this project.
-In both folder you can find:
+You can find the resources provided by my 42School for this project in both folders.
+These resources include:
-- The maps that you need to run;
+- The maps;
-- A binary file to tests the maps;
+- A binary file to test the maps;
-- minilibx;
+- Different versions of the MinilibX library: I would use the Sierra version for macOS and the MinilibX-Linux for Linux.

-- sources.
+The macOS version includes files with the *.m extension in the folder.
+The Linux version doesn't have these *.m files as Linux doesn't natively support Objective-C. Instead, it uses C files for the implementation.
+This is one of the main differences between the two versions of the library.

 ## Bonus Part